Lecture 2: Introduction to Learning, Regression

 Other Models

 This linear regression model is just one statistical model we could use to describe our data.
-Almost any family of conditional distribution can be used instead.
+Almost any family of conditional distributions can be used instead.
 For example:

-• However, this model allows for the possibility of non-normal residuals.
+• This model allows for the possibility of non-normal residuals.

 • Note again that our general linear model is a special case; however this model allows for more complex relationships between \(X\) and \(Y\).